TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/37 - Haggai/Haggai 1/Haggai 1.4.md

 ---

-Is it a time for you yourselves to dwell in your ceiled houses, while this house lieth waste?
+"Is it a time for you yourselves to dwell in your paneled houses, while this house lies waste?